mnstri/MnstriVuoExamples/nodes/README.md

 Splits an input value (image) to multiple outputs.
 Useful for controlling your dataflow.
 Like the input splitter in QC.
 ###mnstri.utility.inputSplitter.integer
 Splits an input value (integer) to multiple outputs.
 Useful for controlling your dataflow.
 Like the input splitter in QC.
+###mnstri.utility.inputSplitter.point3d
+Splits an input value (3D Point) to multiple outputs.
+Useful for controlling your dataflow.
+Like the input splitter in QC.
 ###mnstri.utility.inputSplitter.real
 Splits an input value (real) to multiple outputs.
 Useful for controlling your dataflow.
 Like the input splitter in QC.